Kosta Barbarouses

-Konstantinos "Kosta" Barbarouses (Κωνσταντίνος "Κώστας" Μπαρμπαρούσης, /el/; born 19 February 1990) is a New Zealand professional footballer who plays as a winger for A-League Men club Western Sydney Wanderers.
+Konstantinos "Kosta" Barbarouses (Κωνσταντίνος "Κώστας" Μπαρμπαρούσης, /el/; born 19 February 1990) is a New Zealand professional footballer who last played as a winger for A-League Men club Western Sydney Wanderers and the New Zealand national team.

+As of June 2026, Barbarouses has played 372 A-League matches, the most of any active player in the A-League, the most of any forward in the competition's history, and the third-most of any player overall behind Leigh Broxham and Nikolai Topor-Stanley.

 Club career

 Kosta was born in New Zealand and is of Greek descent.
 Before turning professional Barbarouses played for St. Patrick's College and for local clubs Wellington Olympic and Miramar Rangers in New Zealand's Central Premier League.

 Wellington Phoenix

 Kosta Barbarouses with Wellington Phoenix in 2009.

 Barbarouses played 21 matches during his first stint with Wellington Phoenix in three seasons and scored two goals.
 The Phoenix club officially signed Barbarouses as one of its foundation players on 4 May 2007.
 Seventeen years old and still at school, he started as the club's youngest player.
 He made his professional debut on 21 October 2007 against Central Coast Mariners, coming on as a substitute in the 86th minute.
 He played his first full professional game when he fronted against Central Coast Mariners on 19 January 2008.

 Barbarouses scored his first professional goal on 18 January 2009 – an equaliser against Adelaide United.
 He scored his second A-League goal against Sydney FC on 1 November 2009 after coming off the bench to replace Leo Bertos.
 He scored the goal off a volley which bounced over Clint Bolton.
 Barbarouses played his first match starting in the first team line-up against Newcastle Jets on 4 November 2009, assisting Chris Greenacre's goal with a back-heel pass.